 Our debt portfolio on an IFRS basis was £113.3 billion at 30 June 2010. £53.1 billion of these assets backed shareholder business, of which 95 per cent were investment grade, compared to 93 per cent at 30 June 2009.
 Sovereign debt backing shareholder business represented 16.5 per cent of the portfolio, or £8.75 billion at 30 June 2010.
-Exposures to sovereign debt have increased since December due mainly to an enlarged position in US Treasuries.
-Seventy five per cent of this was rated AAA and 93 per cent investment grade.
-Eurozone sovereign exposures backing shareholder business were £3.6 billion at 30 June 2010, of which 98 per cent were AAA rated.
-Of the remaining two per cent, the highest exposure was in respect of Italy (£53 million) and Spain (less than £1 million) whilst there was no exposure to Greece, Portugal or Ireland.
-In addition, sovereign exposure to Thailand is £122 million.
+Exposures to sovereign debt have increased since December due mainly to an enlarged position in US Treasuries, of which 75 per cent was rated AAA and 93 per cent investment grade.
+Eurozone sovereign exposures backing shareholder business were $\pounds 3.6$ billion at 30 June 2010, of which 98 per cent were AAA rated.
+Of the remaining two per cent, the highest exposure was in respect of Italy (£53 million) and Spain (less than £1 million) whilst there was no exposure to Thailand is £122 million.